srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Different adhikAris (qualified persons) based on their level of knowledge take shelter of different dhEvathAs according to their desire assuming them as their master who will fulfill their desires.
-It is appropriate for those dhEvathAs to be the ones who fulfill those desires.
-But, it is bhagavAn who is the master of everyone who stays as the antharAthmA (in-dwelling soul) of those dhEvathAs, ensures that such persons who desires for certain goals get their goals fulfilled according to their karmA.
+Different adhikAris (qualified persons) based on their level of knowledge take shelter of different dhEvathAs according to their desire assuming them as their master who will fulfil their desires.
+It is appropriate for those dhEvathAs to be the ones who fulfil those desires.
+But, it is bhagavAn who is the master of everyone who stays as the antharAthmA (in-dwelling soul) of those dhEvathAs, ensures that such persons who desire for certain goals get their goals fulfilled according to their karmA.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

-Persons worship indhra, etc., through jyOthishtOmam, etc, according to their gyAnam considering them as their benefactor.
+Persons worship indhra et al through jyOthishtOmam etc, according to their gyAnam considering them as their benefactor.
 Those dhEvathAs are quite capable of fulfilling the desires of such persons who worship them as applicable for such worship.
 How is this possible?
-By following the principles of sAsthram, if a dhEvathA is worshiped, bhagavAn being the antharyAmi of those dhEvathAs, he facilitates the fulfillment of such results as he is the real object of worship.
+By following the principles of sAsthram, if a dhEvathA is worshiped, bhagavAn being the antharyAmi of that dhEvathA, facilitates the fulfillment of such results as he is the real object of worship.

 Highlights from nanjIyar‘s vyAkyAnam